lytics/pathforajs/README.md

     var promoWidget = new pathfora.Message({
         layout: "modal",
-        message: "Welcome to our website"
+        msg: "Welcome to our website"
     });

     var subscribe = new pathfora.Subscription({
         layout: "bar",
-        message: "Signup to get updates right into your inbox" });
+        msg: "Signup to get updates right into your inbox" });